ShulamitVizel/AI-Learning-Platform/README.md

 # AI Learning Platform - Mini MVP

+## Project Approach

+The AI Learning Platform project aims to create a full-stack application that allows users to learn by interacting with an AI engine.
+I used Node.js for the backend, React for the frontend, and PostgreSQL with Prisma ORM for database management.
+The project also includes OpenAI API integration to generate lessons based on user prompts.
+The platform has user and admin dashboards, and Docker was used to make setup and deployment easier.

+I approached the project in modular components to allow future scalability, separating the backend and frontend for maintainability.
+The goal was to ensure that the platform is easily extendable and user-friendly, while also following best practices for both code structure and application architecture.

 ## Overview

 This repository contains a full-stack implementation of a mini AI-driven learning platform.
 The platform allows users to register, select a learning topic by category and sub-category, submit a prompt to an AI engine, and receive a generated lesson.
 The platform also includes an admin dashboard for managing users and reviewing their learning history.